John-Otago/PhD-Plus/README.md

 Think about this.

-For non-native-speakers, read good papers/books and consciously adopt good wording and phrasing in your own writing.
-Read broadly and don't limit your reading to your own field or only to academic materials.
+Another rule of thumb: read good papers/books and consciously adopt good wording and phrasing in your own writing.
+Read broadly and don't limit your reading to your own field or only to academic literature.

 Last tip: